 Goose Creek SC Real Estate

-In the year 2016, almost 900 homes sold in Goose Creek.
-This is close to a 30% increase in sales over the previous year.
+In the year 2022, almost 900 homes sold in Goose Creek.
 New construction, as well as the robust job market is attributed to the increase.